amanbhatt97/Whatsapp-Chat-Analysis/README.md

 ## Getting Started

-1. Clone this repository to your local machine: git clone https://github.com/amanbhatt97/whatsapp-chat-analysis.git
+1. Clone this repository to your local machine: `git clone https://github.com/amanbhatt97/whatsapp-chat-analysis.git`
-2. Install the required Python packages using pip: pip install -r requirements.txt
+2. Install the required Python packages using `pip`: pip install -r requirements.txt
-3. Run the Streamlit app: streamlit run app.py
+3. Run the Streamlit app: `streamlit run app.py`

 ## Usage
 Launch the Streamlit app by running the app.py script.
 Follow the on-screen instructions to upload your WhatsApp chat export file.
 Explore the generated statistics, visualizations, and insights.

-## Web App

-Access the deployed Streamlit web app [here](https://chat-analysis-whatsapp.streamlit.app/).<br>
-If the above app is non-responsive, copy the following link and paste on another window: https://chat-analysis-whatsapp.streamlit.app/

 ## Portfolio